tonywu6/ferrosaur/docs/src/reference/module.md

 `import.meta.url` will be `file://` + [`std::env::current_dir()`] _at runtime_ + a name
 generated from the file's relative path.

+This essentially gives `import.meta.url` the same real working directory as the program itself.

 | Example           |                                          |
 | :---------------- | ---------------------------------------- |
 | JavaScript file   | `<CARGO_MANIFEST_DIR>/src/js/index.js`   |